 Whether you have volunteer coaches or a full-time staff, your coaches should inspire children to be leaders and contributing members of their communities.
-A good coach, particularly in a metropolitan setting, understands that every practice or game is a chance topositively impact a child's future.
+A good coach, particularly in an urban setting, understands that every practice or game is a chance to positively impact a child's future.
 These are some of the most important things to consider when recruiting and developing urban youth coaches: